imperfectlink/KeyboardRenderKit/docs/source/optimization.rst

 Optimizing Your Render
 ====
-Besides overall scene complexity, there are a few manjor factors that affect your render time and quality.
+Besides overall scene complexity, there are a few major factors that affect your render time and quality.

 Resolution
 ----